 Student EMC Hardware Competition

-Student EMC Hardware Design Competition
+About the Student Hardware Competition

 The competition emphasizes real-world engineering practice: designing test setups, collecting meaningful data, interpreting results, and proposing or demonstrating mitigation techniques.